shogun-hearth/hajimari/README.md

 If this component is an `Atom` or `Molecule`, it should be written using syntax that follows the [`styled()` API](https://mui.com/system/styled/#api), as this is the MUI recommended approach for "lower level" components.
 For larger / more complex components, we can use a combination of the `styled()` API and the `sx prop`.
 <br />

-2. **What should a new story look like?**
+**Q: What should a new story look like?**

-Use the provided `Template.stories.mdx` file to create new stories.
+**A**: Use the provided `Template.stories.mdx` file to create new stories.
 What's listed is what a story should include at a minimum; more interactivity (or information) is great too!

 The `title` prop determines where in the folder hierarchy a story appears: it should follow a naming convention of `Component level > Component Name > Variant`.
 For example: